lmthron/mission-ai-level-001/README.md

 ## 🏅 Earning Your Badge

-Pass the checkpoint quiz with 90% or higher to earn your Trainee Agent status and advance to the next module.
+Pass the checkpoint quiz with 90% or higher to earn your status and advance to the next module.

 ## 🔧 Technical Details